-Please see the Disabling Background Applications topic for instructions to disable any unnecessary background applications before loading Steam.
+Please see the Programs Which May Interfere with Steam topic for instructions to disable any unnecessary background applications before loading Steam.

 It is important to maintain an appropriate environment for your router and other electronics.
 Ideally, your router should be in a well-ventilated area where it will not overheat.
 Overheating routers have been reported to cause network connectivity issues and symptoms of lag.